aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/revision/author/_index.md

 ## Revision.author property

 Gets or sets the author of this revision.
-Can not be empty string or ``None``.
+Can not be empty string or ``null``.